DSM-5 Criteria for Autism Spectrum Disorder

 Childhood Disintegrative Disorder

-Childhood disintegrative disorder is characterised by normal development through at least age 3, followed by significant/ complete deterioration in social interaction, language skills, control over bowel and bladder, and the development of autism-like behaviours e.g. preoccupations and ritualistic behaviors.
+Childhood disintegrative disorder is characterised by normal development through at least age 3, followed by significant/ complete deterioration in social interaction, language skills, control over bowel and bladder, and the development of autism-like behaviours, e.g. preoccupations and ritualistic behaviours.
 Patients will also have some degree of motor deterioration.

 - Treatment